 Weather in Montreal in March

 The weather in Montreal in March can be quite unpredictable.
 It’s cold for sure, but it’s hard to estimate how cold it’s going to be beforehand.
-There are more chances for the weather to be rather cold and wet, even though we had some days of sun at the end of our trip, and practically no rain at all.
+There are more chances for the weather to be rather cold and wet, even though we had some days of sun at the end of our trip, and practically no rain at all for the duration of our stay.
 The temperature usually go from -6° to 2°C (21° to 36°F).

 What to pack for Montreal in March